juice-shop/pwning-juice-shop/appendix/README.md

 ### Find the carefully hidden 'Score Board' page

-1. Open the _Source code view_ of your brower from any screen of the Juice Shop application.
+1. Open the _Source code view_ of your browser from any screen of the Juice Shop application.
 2. Scroll down to the end of the `<nav>` tag that defines the menu bar